faq

 Does Threads of Wyrd have an order?

-Actual timeline-wise in the story, stuff goes like this: The Kraken and The Canary, Of Flint and Fortune, Of Valentines and Visions, Like Silk Breathing, The Only Story, Unfair Winds.
+Timeline-wise, stuff goes like this: The Kraken and The Canary, Of Flint and Fortune, Of Valentines and Visions, Like Silk Breathing, The Only Story, Unfair Winds.
+The latter three books were published first, and I still love that reading order.
+(4-5-6, 1-2-3.)
+Both are great... just different ways of relating to the story.

-Yes!
+What, like he's famous?
+Yes.
 I took "the only story" from a line in a Mary Oliver poem.
-It felt very Lennie and David to me.
 The initially published trio's respective titles all come from her poetry.

 Does Lennie have DID?

-Why don't you write out Alastair or Theo's accents?
+Why don't you write out any Scottish accents in dialogue?

 What's your favorite cryptid?